 Successful sales enablement builds around the center with the core elements and training team.
 However, many of these sales enablement wheels are spinning without forward progression.
 In general, sales reps spend less than 40% of their time selling, meaning that sales enablement has fallen short of its goals.
 A good, solid center may be ready to go, but the right elements and training are needed to build out and move the wheel.

 Building The Wheel: The Five Elements of A Successful Team

-To ensure the wheel builds momentum, sales enablement teams need five main elements.
+To ensure the wheel builds momentum, sales enablement teams need five main elements of success.
 Each one should have a designated team member to manage a specific area, unless your company is very small and one manager or trainer can handle multiple areas.